Phone Calls for Deaf & Hard of Hearing People

 Getting started

-Getting set up takes about a minute.
+Getting set up takes about a minute, and none of it requires a phone call.

-Try Mio free →
+Open Mio →